vygr/ChrysaLisp/docs/VP_FUNCTIONS.md

 * `ushort +fn_header_stack`: Stack amount in bytes required by function.
 Currently this is a default value for all unless specified as an optional argument via `(def-func)`.
-A process main function uses this value to allocate the initial stack requirement but in future a debug mode stack check will check at each function entry point that there is enough stack remaining for the function invocation.
+A tasks main function uses this value to allocate the initial stack requirement but in future a debug mode stack check will check at each function entry point that there is enough stack remaining for the function invocation.